rbala25/JavaXchange/README.md

 ```

 #### Start server and trading bots:
-Use the following key words or similar variations to start however many instances of whatever bot you want.
+Use the following keywords or similar variations to start however many instances of whatever bot you want.

 ```
 java com/rishibala/start Bollinger EWMA SMA Fib RSI